pandas-dev/pandas/doc/source/user_guide/scale.rst

    counts.astype(int)

-Some readers, like :meth:`pandas.read_csv` offer parameters to control the ``chunksize``.
+Some readers, like :meth:`pandas.read_csv` offer parameters to control the ``chunksize`` when reading a single file.

 Manually chunking is an OK option for workflows that don't require too sophisticated of operations.
 Some operations, like ``groupby``, are much harder to do chunkwise.
 In these cases, you may be better switching to a different library that implements these out-of-core algorithms for you.

 .. _scale.other_libraries:

-Use Other libraries
+Use other libraries
 -------------------

 Pandas is just one library offering a DataFrame API.
 Because of its popularity,